IRA Contribution Calculator: Roth, Traditional, and SEP

 SEP IRAs

-A SEP IRA (Simplified Employee Pension) is a retirement account for small business owners or self-employed people.
+A SEP IRA (Simplified Employee Pension) is a tax-deferred retirement account for small business owners and self-employed people.
+It’s similar to a traditional IRA in that contributions can be tax deductible, and grow tax-deferred until you take withdrawals in retirement.

-Simplified Employee Pension (SEP) plans can provide a significant source of income at retirement by allowing employers to set aside money in retirement accounts for themselves and their employees.
-A SEP does not have the start-up and operating costs of a conventional retirement plan and allows for a contribution of up to 25 percent of each employee’s pay.
+SEP plans can provide a significant source of income at retirement by allowing employers to set aside money in retirement accounts for themselves and their employees.
+A SEP does not have the start-up and operating costs of a conventional retirement plan, and allows for a contribution of up to 25% of each employee’s pay.

 Learn more: What Is a SEP IRA and How Does It Work?